viktorteren/Seto/README.md

 <b>-ALL</b>: execute the decomposition using an exact algorithm to find all minimal independent sets (not only the minimum required set to satisfy EC)

+<b>COMPOSE</b>: perform the composition of FCPNs and create an output file in .aut extension

+<b>DOT</b>: combined with COMPOSE flag creates the output file in .dot extension instead of .aut

 ### c) TS to interacting FCPNs flows

 #### Exact algorithm: